jhldiv/msac-lab6/exercise09.md

         git log --oneline <commit_hash>

 7. How much of the commit hash do you need to specify?
-Hint, run `git help log`
+Hint, run `git help log` You can just specify the few (7) characters of your hash instead of typing out the whole hash.
 8. How can you show just the last three commit messages?
+You do this by typing git log --oneline -3